fac/terraform-format-action/README.md

 # terraform-format-action
-GH Action to check terraform fmt, fix is needed and push commit
+GH Action to check terraform fmt, fix if needed and push commit